sharanushettar644/Demo-project-doc/README.md

 #### **Jenkins pipeline & Script**
 ---
 In this phase we installed Docker, Kubernetes , helmchat in Jumpbox.
-In helmchat we do certain changes in values_dev.yaml file , ECR repo url , replicaCount 1 enabled LoadBalancer , port number , cpu and memory limits , enabling auto scaling min-1 to max-5 .
-And push the code to github repo.

 Created three different namespaces in Eks Cluster
 - Dev
 - Qa